 Below you will find news from the Trust.

-The Trust announced grants of more than $3 million to expand mental health services and ensure behavioral health services are seamlessly integrated into primary care settings in multiple communities in North Carolina.
+The Trust announced grants of more than $3.5 million to continue expanding behavioral health services in rural North Carolina.

 “Many rural communities have few to no options for mental health and substance abuse treatment,” said Allen Smart, vice president of programs of the Kate B. Reynolds Charitable Trust.
 “We know mental health is a key component of overall health, so we are continuing to support organizations and programs that can bring critical behavioral health services to rural residents.”

 Since 2012, the Trust has invested millions in our broadly-defined Community Centered Prevention issue area.
 In order to have a greater impact, we have refined our focus to three primary funding interests: Comprehensive Prevention in a Community Setting, Opportunities for Physical Activity and Access to Healthy Foods.
 Please download the documents below to learn more about what we are interested in funding in these specific areas.